Arronk/My-Coding-Journey/LogR3.md

 Went into the city to see some local experts talk about Big data and what's going in the local scene.
 It was pretty interesting but nothing too ground breaking I hadn't already read about on Medium tbh.
 Up to new stuff again in FCC which is fun but I really need to get back to CS50!

+## Day 15: 14/11/2018

+### Progress: Moved onto the react section of FCC

+I knew this day would come eventually but today I ventured into the rabbit hole they call React.
+I have a feeling this is something that will take some time to master and I purposely havne't rushed into a JS framework as I wanted to get more familiar with Vanilla JS and programming in general first.
+I'm now up to this section in FCC so I guess I might as well get my feet wet.